 If you need to find another method of organization, one way is to create folders for each Project, then another level of folders for the types of experiments, surveys, and data collection you do.

-The important thing to remember when you create folders and documents that will be shared with collaborators, be they students, technicians, or other faculty, .
-Do not share openly with a link.
+The important thing to remember when you create folders and documents that will be shared with collaborators, be they students, technicians, or other faculty, add them by name individually.
+Do not share data openly with a link.
 Instead, use the Advanced sharing to be sure that you are the final authority on who does and does not have access, and which collaborators can change the data.

-You must make sure you, as the owner, are the only one who can share or delete the documents.
+You must also make sure you, as the owner, are the only one who can share or delete the documents.
+This is especially important if you add collaborators as "editors" who can add data or text to the files.
 You can limit the ability of editors to share documents by changing the Sharing settings.
-At the bottom of the Sharing settings window there will be a checkbox to prevent editors from changing access.
-Check this box; it is essential that you maintain control over who has access to the data.
-You can also change what collaborators can do, if you need to let others see the data but prevent them from making changes to your data.
+At the top of the Sharing settings window there will be a gear symbol.
+CLick on the gear to show a checkbox - unclick editors can change permissions and share.
+Uncheck this box; it is essential that you maintain control over who has access to the data.

 In long projects with changing teams, you should also review permissions each semester and remove access from team members who are no longer on the project.
 Reviewing project security regularly is a best practice for protecting your data.